dandevri/grid-it/notes.md

 ## 16 - Auto Flow
 6 spots needed but only 5 left?
 Grid will layout with a gap.
 It doesn't really fit these spots.

+## 17 - Grid Alignment
+justify-* is row axis
+align-* is column axis

+Container is wider then it should be, you can use justify content.

+Sctretch is default.

+align-self on a case by case basis.
+Only for one specific item.
+No justify-self in flexbox.

+## 18 - Re ordering
+Default order of everything is 0.
+Screen reader mixes this up.
+Selection won't work properly.

+## 19 - Nesting
+With CSS grid you will have less wrapper components.
+Grid item can also be container.